 Each year, Azerenerji (Generation Company) and Azerishiq (DSO) receives government budget support to implement part of capital expenditure programs.
-To enhance its operational and financial performance, Azerenerji is undertaking various actions including 1) rehabilitating the regional distribution network to reduce technical losses and operational costs; 2) installing prepaid meters in all residential customers; 3) expanding power exports to Georgia, Turkey, and the Russian Federation; 4) taking further steps in the corporatisation process, including the introduction of enterprise resource planning, enhancing internal audit and control, and budgeting and planning functions; and 5) attempting to obtain a corporate credit rating and diversifying its financing channels.
+To enhance its operational and financial performance, Azerenerji is undertaking various actions including 1) rehabilitating the regional distribution network to reduce technical losses and operational costs; 2) installing prepaid meters in all residential customers; 3) expanding power exports to Georgia, Republic of

+Türkiye, and the Russian Federation; 4) taking further steps in the corporatisation process, including the introduction of enterprise resource planning, enhancing internal audit and control, and budgeting and planning functions; and 5) attempting to obtain a corporate credit rating and diversifying its financing channels.
 The gas used in power generation is heavily subsidized by the government.

-Prices for natural gas for households refer to the first subscriber group ( consumption less than 1 700 m/year before May 2019, less than 2 200 m/year from May 2019 onwards) and are converted from AZN/m to AZN/MWh GCV using a calorific value of 92.2 m/MWh GCV.
+Prices for natural gas for households refer to the first subscriber group (consumption less than 1 700 m3/year before May 2019, less than 2 200 m3/year from May 2019 onwards) and are converted from AZN/m3 to AZN/MWh GCV using a calorific value of 92.2 m3/MWh GCV.
+Natural gas tariffs for consumers (population) is 120 AZN for 1200 m3.
+Consumption between 1200 m3 and 2500 m3 is 200 AZN and exceeding 2500 m3 is charged 250 AZN.